mbuet2ner/JEasyCrypto/README.md

 * To get started contributing to the project, see the [contributing guide](CONTRIBUTING.md).
 * Please also take a look at our [code of conduct](code-of-conduct.md), that acts as a guideline on how to communicate with people on this project.
 If you experienced a violation, do not hesitate to contact one of the maintainers.
+* We follow [these](https://google.github.io/styleguide/javaguide.html) Java coding conventions, so please make sure that you adhere to them.

 ### Who do I talk to? ###